bsgh1107/bsgh1107.github.io/_posts/2025-05-29-Kedarnath-Uttrakhand.markdown

 # **Itinerary: 4 night & 5 days**
-Day1    : Delhi to Dehradun Jolly Grant Airport, 1hr flight.
+Day1    : Delhi to Dehradun Jolly Grant Airport via Air.
 Night1  : Stay in a Hotel in Rishikesh.
-Day2    : Hired a Taxi from Rishikesh to Sirsi, Phata.
+Day2    : Hire a Taxi from Rishikesh to Sirsi, Phata.
-Night2  : Stay in a Hotel Sirsi, phata.
+Night2  : Stay in a Hotel in Sirsi, phata.
-Day3    : Taxi to Sonpprayag and then Gaurikund and start trek.
+Day3    : Taxi to Sonpprayag & Gaurikund and start trek.
 Night3  : Kedarnath Darshan & Stay in a Hotel nearby.
 Day4    : Helicopter to Sonprayag.
 Day4    : Taxi from Sonprayag Helipad to Rishikesh.